lemon-roy1/service-review-server-side/README.md

 # b6a11-service-review-server-side-lemonroy1

+ this is server side and even get ,set ,delate ,post ,review

 1. Metrics: Performance, Useful (still Valid), Cost/SLA.
 Processes: Audit (followed, still useful) Strategy: Roadmap, Goals.
 Service Team effectiveness: Right topics, Right members (new blood, value add), right time.

 2. Customer service reviews are comments written or spoken by people who have interacted with a company and had experiences worth sharing.
 Rather than reviewing a specific product or service, a customer service review emphasizes how the employees and policies of a company work together to meet the needs of the consumer.